kharriiTD/ms_project_html-css/README.md

 I got help from Tutor Assistance with my contact form

-You can break the credits section up into Content and Media, depending on what you have included in your project.
 # Content
-I toke a few part from the content from https://www.organicbasketbarcelona.com/en
+I toke a few part of the content from https://www.organicbasketbarcelona.com/en

 The rest of content was written by me.

 # Media

 The images used for the gallery page were taken from this http://www.odlarlaget.se/sv/produkter/maanader/mars